ROCm/HIP/docs/how-to/hip_runtime_api/memory_management/unified_memory.rst

 This level of unified memory support can be very beneficial for sparse accesses to an array, that is not often used on the device.

-.. _What about mapping memory?
-Does this require hardware support?
-This is also a form of unified memory

 Driver managed page migration
 --------------------------------------------------------------------------------